alabatie/nomad/README.md

 - Kernel Ridge Regression
 - XGBoost

-For the second-level meta-model I used SVR again.
+For the second-level meta-model, I used SVR again.

 ### Results